 National Geography Awareness Week, Grades 6-8

-Lessons, Resources, and Activities Explore the 2014 Theme: The Future of Food
+Lessons, Resources, and Activities Explore the 2015 Theme: Explore!
+The Power of Maps

 Students in grades K-8 use geography skills to create neighborhood maps and identify connections between geography, culture, and the economy in their local area.

 Students in grades 3-6 consider the future and where they might live by examining the city's government, services, and location.

 Students in grades 3-6 identify regions and determine patterns of organization in a grocery store.

 Students in grades 3-6 create a thematic map of the Americas to show patterns and relationships of land use, land cover, and major crops.

 Introducing Biodiversity and BioBlitz Students in grades 4-8 examine the diversity of life and prepare for participation in a bioblitz in their local park.

 Design a BioBlitz Learning Experience Students in grades 4-12 help scientists, naturalists, and other expert volunteers prepare to lead an inventory group as part of a bioblitz event.

 GeoGames Students use graphics and sound effects on an animated 3D globe to Build Planet Earth and Map Countries and Cities.
 The page links to hundreds of more activities.

 Pick your mission, complete the challenge, collect points and unlock rewards.
 Houses 432 cross-curricular missions.
 Requires free registration.